 This might fit into a home inspector horror story gallery but it’s hard to imagine what it’s like trying to cook scrambled eggs when you’ve got a load of whites going in the washer.
 Of course, the washer and dryer location might be convenient if you get a stain on your favorite shirt.

 The bed blends in

 Instead of worrying whether the bed frame will blend in with the carpet, just add the carpet to the bed frame.
 It won’t look unusual.
-Get a bed frame that will look unusual for the right reasons after looking at these 11 bed frame ideas.
 Find out what your home decor reveals about you.